 - Plot RHS versus LHS: - UIP+CIP predicts 45 degree line. - Surveys tend to find a positive slope, close to 1. - But there is a lot of noise: traders have widely differing beliefs.

 UIP finds some support in these data, but other evidences point against UIP.
-For example the profitability of Carry Trade on average investing in high-interest rate currencies gives higher return
+For example the profitability of Carry Trade

+UIP and carry trade: on average investing in high-interest rate currencies gives higher return than normal